iamavnish/Database_Agents/README.md

     - Click "Create" and follow setup wizard

  ### Acknowledgements
-   This project is inspired by the DeepLearning.AI courses (https://www.deeplearning.ai/).
+   This PoC is inspired by the DeepLearning.AI courses (https://www.deeplearning.ai/).